+Prototype: OStypeSem OSTrySem ( OStypeEcbP ecbP);

+Callable from: Anywhere Contained in: ssalvosem2.c

+Enabled by: OSENABLE_SEMAPHORES,

+Description: Returns the semaphore specified by ecbp.

+If the semaphore is non-zero, decrement

+it.

+Returns: Semaphore.

-Type: Prototype: Callable from: Contained in: Enabled by: Affected by: Description: Function OStypeSem OSTrySem (OStypeEcbP ecbP); Anywhere sem2.c OSENABLE_SEMAPHORES, OSENABLE_EVENT_READING, OSEVENTS OSCALL_OSRETURNEVENT Returns the semaphore specified by ecbP.
-If the semaphore is non-zero, decrement Parameters: Returns: Stack Usage: it. ecbp: a pointer to the semaphore's ecb.
-Semaphore.
-1 Notes OSTrySem() is like OS_WaitSem(), but it does not contex the current task if the semaphore is not available (i.e. has a 0).
-Therefore OSTrySem() can be used outside of the cur to obtain the semaphore, e.g. in an ISR.
-OSTrySem() with an performed on the ecbP parameter.
-Calling invalid ecbP, or an ecbP belonging to an hary semaphore, will return an erroneous re- In the example below, OSTrySem() is used by FlushBuffer() 93 to flush a buffer that is managed through a counting semaphore.
+ostrysem() is like os_Waitsem(), but it does not context-switch the current task if the semaphore is not available (i.e. has a value of 0).
+Therefore ostrysem() can be used outside of the current task to obtain the semaphore, e.g. in an ISR.

+No error checking is performed on the ecbP parameter.
+Calling OSTrySem() with an invalid ecbP, or an ecbP belonging to an event other than a binary semaphore, will return an erroneous result.

+In the example below, OSTrySem() is used by FlushBuffer()91 to flush a buffer that is managed through a counting semaphore.
 Afterwards, i holds the count of the items that were in the buffer before it was flushed.

-See Also OS_WaitSem(),OSCre ateSem(),OSReadSem(),OSSignalSem()
+OS_WaitSem(), OSCreateSem(), OSReadSem(), OSSignalSem()

-93 Note that FlushBuffer() is a simple function, and not a task.
+Note that FlushBuffer() is a simple function, and not a task.
 The flushing operation could also be performed in a task.